 Spin Transfer Technologies (STT) was established in 2011 by Allied Minds and New York University to develop and commercial OST-MRAM™ to create MRAM (magnetoresistive RAMs) with a much better speed-power-endurance operating point than conventional MRAM technologies.
-STT has assembled a team of world leaders in magnetics and memory technologies to develop and commercialize its OST-MRAM solution.
+STT has assembled a team of world leaders in magnetics and CMOS memory technologies to develop and commercialize its ST-MRAM solution.
 The company has built a complete magnetics R&D fab at its Fremont, CA headquarters to accelerate MRAM technology development.
 This fab enables STT to achieve 10-day cycle times in its development process, with device features as small as 10nm – a significant competitive advantage in an industry where 50-100 fab cycles are required to bring a memory technology to commercial readiness.

 STT has raised a total of $108 million from investors in multiple funding rounds.

 MRAM is emerging as the leading next-generation memory technology that offers significant benefits over today’s incumbent memory technologies of SRAM, DRAM, and Flash.
 Non-volatile memories, such as Flash, retain information after power has been turned off, but Flash memory suffers from slow write speed, block-oriented reading, very limited write endurance, and extremely high energy consumption when writing data.
 High-speed memories, such as DRAM and SRAM, offer much faster read and write performance, but each have their drawbacks: DRAM requires an energy-intensive, time-consuming refresh operation to retain data even when the power is connected, while SRAM uses a very large 6-transistor memory cell and suffers from high current leakage and sensitivity to ionizing radiation when operating.
 In addition, all of these aging incumbent technologies are hitting limits where it is becoming difficult or impossible to continue shrinking them to more-advanced technology nodes.